Skip to content

 buildDebugStop [ --help ]

-Stop build debugging if it is enabled
+Stop bash debugging if it is enabled.

 Arguments